 Board of Trustees

 Rear Admiral Neil Rankin CB CBE began his distinguished career in the Royal Navy as a pilot, working his way up to be the Commanding Officer of HMS Ark Royal before finishing his naval career as Flag Officer Portsmouth, having served in the Falkland Islands as a Rear Admiral.
-Neil is also a Board Member of several schools, a Trustee of Portsmouth Naval Base Property Trust, and former Chairman of the Scottish Seabird Centre.
+Neil is also a Trustee of Portsmouth Naval Base Property Trust and former Chairman of the Scottish Seabird Centre.

 Charles Hammond is Group Chief Executive at Forth Ports Limited and has been actively involved in the Ports industry for over 30 years.
 He joined Forth Ports Authority as Company Secretary in 1989 and became Commercial Director in 1992, and Group Chief Executive in February 2001.
 He is currently Chairman of The United Kingdom Major Ports Group, a member of The Scottish Energy Advisory Board, and a Director of Edinburgh Chamber of Commerce.